-Our easy to follow diagram explains how interest will be calculated on your new credit card:
+The diagram below explains how interest is calculated on your credit card.

 If you find that you are not able to pay off your credit card balance every month in full, low interest rate credit cards are your best choice in a card.
 You do not have to pay an enormous amount of interest if you carry a balance forward from month to month any longer.
 Gone are the days when a 20% interest rate was acceptable.
 You can find very low rate cards that are packed with extra features to help keep your debt under control.

 Any time you make a purchase with the credit card you are borrowing money and using credit.
 You have the option of repaying the entire amount when you receive your statement by post, or you can pay a smaller amount and carry the rest of the balance over to the next month.
 You will be required, however, to pay at least the minimum requirement, which is usually 2% of the entire balance.